 3d standing section

-The feet have a greater space to be able to move them, as the habitable volume in the lower area of the sack is increased.
+The feet have a greater space to be able to move them, since the habitable volume in the lower area of the sacis increased.
 In addition, due to the special design the filling is less compressed so there is also a thermal improvement.

 Foot compartment